CyDefUnicorn/Illuminator/README.md

 `pip install python-nmap`

-If for some reason that doesn't work, you can manually download it from [here](https://xael.org/pages/python-nmap-en.html)and install it
+If for some reason that doesn't work, you can manually download it from **[here](https://xael.org/pages/python-nmap-en.html)** and install it

 ### Run the script
 `./Illuminator.py <ip address>`